-First-time freshmen will need to take a mathematics placement assessment — either the ALEKS exam or a departmental calculus exam.
-Please visit the Summer FAIR page for information about accessing the appropriate placement assessment.
+First-year students will need to take a mathematics placement assessment—either the ALEKS exam or a departmental calculus exam.

-Transfer students, if you who have not successfully transferred a college-level math course then you will need to take the ALEKS Math Placement exam online before your advising appointment.
+Transfer students who have not successfully transferred credits for a college-level math course will need to take the ALEKS Math Placement exam online before their advising appointment.
 You will receive a letter with details.

 If you took the ALEKS exam then the Department of Mathematics and Computer Science recommends the following minimum ALEKS scores for the courses listed below.
 If you have scored below the cutoff listed we strongly recommend you spend time in the Prep and Learning portion of the ALEKS system and take the exam again before attempting these courses.